DaniaLD/A-Star-Wars-Movie-App/README.md

 It's my first application with express.

 ## Step by step installation
+* download node.js from https://nodejs.org/en/ and install it
 * clone or download project and extract it
 * go to the directory of the project and run cmd there
 * type npm install